-Prisoners should enjoy the same standards of health care that are available in the community, and should have access to necessary health-care services free of charge without discrimination on the grounds of their legal status.
+Queensland has international obligations to ensure that prisoners enjoy the same standards of health care is available in the wider community, and have access to necessary health-care services free of charge without discrimination on the grounds of their legal status.

 The project will be conducted in two phases.

-Phase 1 is to conduct a review of offender health services and to develop a plan to improve the governance arrangements for publicly provided offender health services.
+Phase 1 - Conduct a review of offender health services and to develop a plan to improve the governance arrangements for publicly provided offender health services.
 The review will be wide ranging and include matters such as: the nature of services, models of care, workforce issues, workforce safety, quality of care, service demand and funding issues.
-Phase 1 is expected to be completed around the middle of 2018.

 - Hospital and Health Services

 - Offender Health Services Review Report

 - Offender Health Services Governance Improvement Project – Communique 5 (February 2019)